SnowyMouse/chimera/README.md

 - BSP polygon limit boosted to 32767
 - Visible object limit boosted to 1024
 - Draw distance increased to 2250 world units (~6.86 km)

-#### Reduced DRM
-Normally, Halo does not allow you to join servers with someone that has the same CD key.
-This was done to prevent people from sharing CD keys.
-However, this protection has shown to not work and, as a result, is purely an hindrance to people who have legitimate copies of the game, such as modders.
-By disabling the CD key check, you can locally host a game that lets you join yourself.

-Note that this feature does not "crack" the game.
-You still need a valid Halo installation in order to run the installer for the game as well as update the game to 1.10.

 #### Descope fix
 When you take damage while zoomed in, the game zooms back out automatically.